swfiua/gotu/docs/abhot.rst

 audience, aiming to explain nothing less than the entire history of the universe.

-Published in 1988, some 30 years have passed, since Fred Hoyle's, *The Nature of the Universe*.
+Published in 1988, some 30 years had passed, since Fred Hoyle's, *The Nature of the Universe*.

-It is a period during which observational astronomy has made dramatic strides.
+It is a period during which observational astronomy had made dramatic strides.

-Hoyle sets the scene for this sixty year adventure, describing the 1960's view of how the universe may have come about.
+Hoyle sets the scene for this sixty year adventure, a brief history of our time, describing the 1960's view of how the universe may have come about.

 It includes a chapter entitled, *The Expanding Universe*, as does Hawking's brief history.